Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-BasicSetup.md

     ![networkTab-ddos](./media/clip_image036b-11-singlesubscription.png)

-  - **Create Private DNS Zones for Azure PaaS services** allows you to provision and connect to your Hub virtual network a number of Azure Private DNS Zones which are required to leverage Private Endpoints to access Azure PaaS services as [recommended for Enterprise Scale Landing Zones](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/connectivity-to-azure-paas-services).
+  - **Create Private DNS Zones for Azure PaaS services** allows you to provision and connect to your Hub virtual network a number of Azure Private DNS Zones which are required to leverage Private Endpoints to access Azure PaaS services as [recommended for Azure Landing Zones](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/connectivity-to-azure-paas-services).
 See [Azure Private Endpoint DNS configuration](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-dns) for further details.

     Enabling **Create Private DNS Zones for Azure PaaS services** is recommended if the workloads you are deploying to your Landing Zones are expected to be use Azure PaaS services.